Akamai to acquire LayerX to enforce AI usage control on any browser. Get details

 What is an API?

-API is an abbreviation of application programming interface, a set of protocols and definitions that allow different software components or programs to communicate with each other and share data.
+API is an abbreviation of application programming interface, a set of rules, protocols, and definitions that allow different software components or programs to communicate with each other and share data.

 APIs determine how one application can access the data or functions offered by another software program.
+In a traditional client-server model, APIs act as the bridge between the front-end (client) and the backend (server), enabling secure and structured communication between different systems.
 For example, to include weather information on a website, programmers may use an API to communicate with a site that provides real-time weather reports rather than needing to build their own program to collect and interpret weather data.
 In today’s digital world, APIs are involved in almost every action you take and transaction you make online, including making a mobile payment or browsing an ecommerce site.

 You can think of an API somewhat like a takeout menu that lets you order different meals at any time without having to prepare the food yourself.
 When you’re building an application or website, you can use APIs to pull data without having to build and manage your own database, or offer fingerprint authentication without having to create your own authentication software.
 APIs use a request-response model of communication, in which a client sends a request or API call to an API that processes the request and returns a response.
+Understanding how APIs work is essential for beginners learning software development, since APIs define how requests are structured, how data validation occurs, and how responses are returned.
 APIs typically use standard data formats like JSON (JavaScript Object Notation) or XML (eXtensible Markup Language) to exchange data.

 What are examples of API use cases?

-APIs allow software development teams to integrate applications created in different programming languages and to make data and functions easily available between applications.
+APIs allow software development teams to integrate applications created in different programming languages – such as Java or Python – and to make data and functions easily available between applications.
 For example, a rideshare application might use a maps API to incorporate mapping functions from another application that let users view the location of the arriving driver.
-APIs are important for managing multiple social media accounts from one dashboard, or for connecting Internet of Things (IoT) devices like smart watches, digital assistants, and smart home appliances.
+APIs are important for managing multiple social media accounts from one dashboard, integrating CRM (customer relationship management) platforms with marketing automation tools, or for connecting Internet of Things (IoT) devices like smart watches, digital assistants, and smart home appliances.
 Stockbrokers rely on applications that use APIs to access real-time information about financial markets and stock prices, and smartphone apps use APIs to capture photos and videos from the built-in camera.
 APIs may also enable organizations to take advantage of cloud-based solutions for a DNS firewall or DNS proxy.

 What are the types of APIs?